Get-Joe/empty_recycle_bin/README.md

 ##Some things about Windows and the recycle bin in an Enterprise Domain.

-1. Each user's Recycle Bin is located in a hidden folder at | Fill in File Path |.
+1. Each user's Recycle Bin is located in a hidden folder at c:\$Recycle.Bin.
-2. Their naming convention follows a pattern | Fill in Naming Convention |.
+2. Their naming convention follows a pattern c:\$Recycle.Bin\%SID%.
 3. Each user only has permissions to their own Recycle Bin and should ony affect their own.
 4. By default the Recycle Bin has a maximum percentage of the hard drive, which is regulated by Group Policy.